Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 • Australian rental income from the new property is typically only counted toward serviceability once the property is tenanted (or sometimes via a market rent appraisal); pre-purchase, you’re assessed largely on NZ income alone.

 • FIRB exemption still applies for SCV-holding Kiwis, but stamp duty foreign-purchaser surcharges are a sharper concern for non-resident purchases — confirming the position that state by state matters more here.
+Seek professional accounting and legal advice to not get caught out.

 Buying a house-and-land package or building